 - Free download

-Graph can be presented as adjacency list or adjacency matrix.
-An adjacency list is an array of edges or nodes.
-Adjacency list is used for representation of the sparse graphs.
-An adjacency matrix is a square matrix with dimensions equivalent to the number of nodes in the graph.
+An adjacency matrix is one presentation of a graph data structure.
+It is a square matrix with dimensions equivalent to the number of nodes in the graph.
 Adjacency matrix is preferred when the graph is dense.

 Java